QUASAR: An Evolutionary Algorithm to Accelerate High-Dimensional Numerical Optimization: Future Works

-\subsection{Verification:}
+The current reinitialization covariance matrix ($\mathbf{\Sigma}$) treats all top solutions equally; future work will investigate weighted solutions similar to those found in CMA-ES.
+New methods for defining the probability of occurrence may be explored, such as sinusoidal or sigmoid activation behavior.

+Additionally, the reinitialization is currently bypassed for problems where $N<D$.
+Testing other redistribution methods, such as uniform quasi-Monte Carlo sequences, may be beneficial for these cases.

+\subsubsection{Verification:}

-QUASAR's highly stochastic framework makes it a practical choice for non-differentiable and non-parametric problems.
-The algorithms’s robustness would be further validated by rigorously evaluating its performance on more constrained, non-parametric problems.
+While QUASAR's highly stochastic framework makes it a practical choice for non-differentiable and non-parametric problems, the algorithms’s performance would be further validated by rigorously evaluating its performance on constrained or multi-objective problems.